collonybot/docs/prepare-your-telegram-group.md

 description: "Adjust Telegram group settings and permissions so the collony AI moderator can join, review past messages, and moderate effectively."
 ---

-# 🔩 Adjust Group Settings
+# 🔩 Prepare Your Telegram Group

 Before inviting the collony AI moderator, update your Telegram group permissions so the bot can function properly: